substance-labs/zk-ico-api/README.md

-# Base Contract Deployment API
+# ZkIco API

-A RESTful API for deploying smart contracts on Base network using Viem and TypeScript.
+A RESTful API for the ZkIco platform.

-## Features

-- Deploy contracts using bytecode and constructor parameters
-- Support for Base Mainnet and Base Sepolia Testnet
-- Gas estimation before deployment
-- Comprehensive error handling
-- Request validation
-- Logging and monitoring

 ## Prerequisites